 Narrow stools that occur infrequently probably are harmless.
 However in some cases, narrow stools — especially if pencil thin — may be a sign of narrowing or obstruction of the colon due to colon cancer.

 Check with your doctor if you notice any changes in your bowel habits — such as narrower than normal stools — that last longer than one to two weeks.
 Consult your doctor immediately if your bowel changes are accompanied by rectal bleeding or severe abdominal pain.

 - Floch MH.
-Netter's Gastroenterology.
+Irritable bowel syndrome and functional gastrointestinal disorders.
+In: Netter's Gastroenterology.
 2nd ed.
 Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.clinicalkey.com.
-Accessed Oct.
-21, 2013.
+Accessed Nov.
+17, 2016.

 - Wald A. Clinical manifestations and diagnosis of irritable bowel syndrome. http://www.uptodate.com/home.
-Accessed Oct.
-21, 2013.
+Accessed Nov.
+17, 2016.

 - Picco MF (expert opinion).
 Mayo Clinic, Jacksonville, Fla.
-Oct.
-22, 2013.
+Nov.
+20, 2016.